ilkoch008/Graphs/README.md

 9. public boolean equalsUndirected(Graph graph);
 ```

-compares undirected graph with given.
-Returns true if keys in their nodes and edges connecting nodes are equal
+compares an undirected graph with a given one.
+Returns true if the keys at their nodes and the edges connecting the nodes are equal

 ```java
 10. public void printEdgesUndirected();